 Call or Text 604 442 7623 or E-mail email@example.com

 Please include your name, phone number and email.

 You must have passed your MSA/MST test.

-If you have taken any of our group or private Learn to Ride courses you are entitled to THREE road rides.
+If you have taken any of our group or private Learn to Ride courses you are entitled to at least one road ride.
 Extra road rides are $40 (everything included) or $20 (if you have your own motorcycle).
 No tag alongs or followers as this is outside what ICBC allows for student to instructor ratios

 These road rides are designed to introduce you to the road in a safe, instructor led environment.